 - Create promotional material and activities

-- Write and proofreading the content and copywriting
+- Write and proofread the content and copywriting

 - Updating and maintaining company websites